Socialist Labour Party (UK): UK general elections 2015 and 2017

-In the General Election of 2015 the SLP stood seven candidates all in Wales.
+At the 2015 UK general election, the SLP contested seven seats in Wales.
 Its best result, with 697 votes (1.8%), was achieved in Torfaen by John Cox.
-In 2017 the best result from its three contests was won in Birmingham Perry Barr where Shangara Bhatoe received 592 votes (1.3%).
+In 2017, the best result at that year's general election, out of the SLP's three candidates put forward, was at the Birmingham Perry Barr constituency; where Shangara Bhatoe received 592 votes (equivalent to a share of 1.3%).

 UK local elections 2018

 The party fielded only three candidates, all in the North West of England.
-Its share of the vote ranged between 4% and 9%.
-Its best result was registered in the Appleton ward of Halton, where a former Independent, Vic Turton, obtained 9.3% of the vote (97 votes).
+Share of the vote ranged between 4 and 9%.
+Its best result at the Appleton ward of Halton, where a former Independent candidate, Vic Turton, obtained a 9.3% share of the vote and received 97 votes.